Improving the accuracy of estimating indexes in contingency tables using Bayesian estimators: Introduction

 In addition, in the analysis of square contingency tables with the same row and column classifications, we are interested in measuring the degree of departure from symmetry or asymmetry.
-Over the past few years, many studies have proposed measures to represent the degree of departure from symmetry or asymmetry.
-For square contingency tables with nominal categories, \cite{tomizawa1998power} and \cite{tomizawa2001generalized} proposed measures based on power divergence (or diversity index) to represent the degree of departure from the symmetry and marginal homogeneity models, respectively.
-For square contingency tables with ordered categories, \cite{tomizawa2001theory} and \cite{tomizawa2005power} proposed measures based on power divergence (or diversity index) to represent the degree of departure from the symmetry and diagonals-parameter symmetry models, respectively.
+Over the past few years, many studies have proposed indexes to represent the degree of departure from symmetry or asymmetry.
+For square contingency tables with nominal categories, \cite{tomizawa1998power} and \cite{tomizawa2001generalized} proposed indexes based on the power-divergence and diversity index (\citealp{patil1982diversity}) to represent the degree of departure from the symmetry and marginal homogeneity models, respectively.
+For square contingency tables with ordered categories, \cite{tomizawa2001theory} and \cite{tomizawa2005power} proposed indexes based on the power-divergence and diversity index to represent the degree of departure from the symmetry and diagonals-parameter symmetry models, respectively.

-These measures in contingency tables are expressed as functions of the probability structure of the tables.
-Hence, the value of a measure is estimated.
-Plug-in estimators of measures with sample proportions are used to estimate the measures.
-Plug-in estimators are approximately unbiased estimators when the sample size is large.
-However, without sufficient sample size, the bias and mean squared error (MSE) of the estimators become large.